zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity01.md

 1. Obtain the list of name servers from [Method2](../Methods.md) and [Method3](../Methods.md).
-2. Obtains the IP addresss of the name servers from [Method4](../Methods.md) and [Method5](../Methods.md)
+2. Obtains the IP address of the name servers from [Method4](../Methods.md) and [Method5](../Methods.md)
-3. A SOA query is sent over UDP to distinct IP address of each name server found in step2
+3. A SOA query is sent over UDP to distinct IP addresses of each name server found in step2
-4. If all queries in step 3 receive a DNS answer (bogus response are not checked here) then the test case succeed.
+4. If all queries in step 3 receive a DNS answer (bogus responses are not checked here) then the test case succeed.

 ### Outcome(s)